9 Intro to Linux Administration

 The working directory’s parent is at ..

 .
-So, you could see everything in the parent directory of your current working directory with ls ..
+You could see everything in the parent directory of your current working directory with ls ..

 or its parent with ls ../..